-We looked at a sample of five patient records and were satisfied that the clinical content offered adequate information for the purpose of the consultation.
-We did suggest that, although prescribed or non-prescribed medication was recorded, the reason for their prescribing was not always recorded.
+We looked at a random sample of five patient records and were not fully satisfied that the clinical content offered enough detailed information (as stated above).
 The registered manager told us that this would be addressed with the doctors immediately.